samueleffiongjacob/alx-system_engineering-devops/0x10-https_ssl/README.md

 # /etc/ssl/private
 $ sudo cat "/etc/letsencrypt/live/example.com/fullchain.pem" "/etc/letsencrypt/live/example.com/privkey.pem" > "/etc/ssl/example.com.pem"

-# Now go to your haproxy config file to add a the path to your certificate
+# Now access the HAProxy configuration file.
 $ sudo vi /etc/haproxy/haproxy.cfg

 # add your config file in haproxy inside the above open

 frontend effiongsamuel-tech-backend
     bind *:80
+    redirect scheme https if !{ ssl_fc }
     default_backend effiongsamuel-tech-backend

 backend effiongsamuel-tech-backend
     balance roundrobin
     server 139694-web-01 1033.2956.178.1:80 check # your server ip
     server 139694-web-02 34.2302.15457.245:80 check # your server ip

+#Save the changes and exit the configuration file.
+Be sure to confirm that the syntax for HAProxy is okay using the following syntax.

+$  sudo haproxy -f /etc/haproxy/haproxy.cfg -c
 # Then reload haproxy
+$ sudo service haproxy restart

-$ sudo service haproxy reload
+$ sudo service haproxy status
 ```
 _If you don't have HAProxy installed just copy and run this on your terminal and save yourself the hassle_